ssfsx17/ffpnp/readable.md

 | Item                                |            |              |            |

--   **Action: Divine Weapon:** Focusing the belief in your cause of protecting the many against the hoarding of the few.
+-   **Action: Divine Weapon:** Focusing the belief in your cause of protecting the many against the hoarding and possessiveness of the few.
 -   **Support: Chivalry:** When you restore an ally’s HP (other than yourself), you also regain an amount of MP equal to your Level \* Spirit \* 0.01.